wenlianggg/CBCodeSnippets/README.md

 ## Disclaimer
-Code snippets here may not reflect the most optimal way to solve problems and may contain bugs.
+Code snippets here may not reflect the most optimal or readable way possible.